James Scanlan: Bishop of Dunkeld

 Scanlan was appointed the Coadjutor Bishop of Dunkeld and Titular Bishop of Cyme by the Holy See on 27 April 1946.
 He was consecrated to the Episcopate on 20 June 1946.
 The principal consecrator was Cardinal William Godfrey, Archbishop of Westminster.
 The principal co-consecrators were Andrew Thomas McDonald, Archbishop of Saint Andrews and Edinburgh and Donald Alphonsus Campbell, Archbishop of Glasgow.
 On the death of Bishop John Toner on 31 May 1949, he automatically succeeded as the Diocesan Bishop of Dunkeld.

 Bishop of Motherwell

-On 23 May 1955 Bishop Scanlan was translated to the Diocese of Motherwell to succeed Bishop Edward Douglas, who had resigned because of continuing ill-health.
+On 23 May 1955, Bishop Scanlan was translated to the Diocese of Motherwell to succeed Bishop Edward Douglas, who had resigned because of continuing ill-health.
 During Scanlan's nine year tenure, thirteen new parishes were established and five new churches built in existing parishes.

 Archbishop of Glasgow

 Scanlan was translated again to the Metropolitan see of Glasgow as archbishop on 29 January 1964.
 Between 1962 and 1965, he attended all the four sessions of the Second Vatican Council.

-On the 19th July 1969, the archbishop ceremonially cut the first turf for construction of the new St. Margaret of Scotland Hospice in Clydebank.
+On 19 July 1969, the archbishop ceremonially cut the first turf for construction of the new St. Margaret of Scotland Hospice in Clydebank.

 He retired on 23 April 1974 and assumed the title Archbishop Emeritus of Glasgow.
 He died on 25 March 1976, aged 77.